At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

 Music Performance Major

-The Bachelor of Music in Performance major equips musicians to take their art to the next level and prepares them for careers in performance, pedagogy (private teaching), or to pursue advanced degrees.
+APU's Bachelor of Music in Performance equips musicians to take their art to the next level and prepares them for careers in performance, pedagogy (private teaching), or to pursue advanced degrees.
 Courses in theory, music history, literature, and conducting give the student a thorough preparation in comprehensive musicianship.
 Music performance majors also participate in musical ensembles, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
 Students graduate with the artistic and practical preparation they need to start a musical career.

 APU’s Bachelor of Music major (B.M.) equips musicians to take their art to the next level.
 The degree is tailored to students desiring a career in performance, music ministry, private teaching (pedagogy), the Christian and secular commercial music industry, professional composing, or to pursue advanced degrees.

 Learn more about the Bachelor of Music in Performance.

 Christopher Russell, M.M., is an associate professor of music in the College of Music and the Arts and conductor of APU’s Symphony Orchestra.

 Get to know our music faculty.

 Is This Major Right for You?